truemped/truemped.github.io/content/posts/onto-new-horizons.md

 got energized again and stayed another year.
 It was well worth it, I learned a lot and it helped me understand management much better.

-My shields never went up again completely.
+Still, my shields never went up again completely.
 And then, at some point, an interesting opportunity came up.
 Interesting enough that I approached them and found out about their plans and how I might contribute.
 Many things matched, the interviews were great and I am now happy to say that I joined GetYourGuide on